Table of Contents

 Tramp goes on to explain: “There is a tendency to consider the many channels available to connect with consumers today as simply more options to be used.
 That’s more of a multichannel approach.
 Omnichannel involves using data to understand where effort exists in the customer experience and how to remove, rather than add, effort.”

-Omnichannel marketing wants to foster an effortless buying experience for consumers.
+Omnichannel marketing wants to foster both the effortless deployment of campaigns across multiple channels to multiple audiences and an effortless buying experience for consumers.

 Benefits of Omnichannel Marketing

-There are no cons to multi-channel or omnichannel marketing, per se.
-The perception across the industry is generally that “omnichannel” is that north star — the top of the mountain.
-While having and enabling multiple channels certainly isn’t bad, connecting them together should be the goal.
+The perception across the industry is generally that “omnichannel” is that north star.
+While having and enabling multiple channels certainly isn’t bad, seamless unification and integration and automated execution should be the goal.

 A successful omnichannel marketing strategy can help your organization realize the following benefits: